niyogushimwa/job-finding/README.md

 # job-finding
-job finding as way of success
+job finding as way of success we do more to improve jobless in society us we analyss